Idaho Criminal Rule 5.3. Initial Appearance on Probation Violations.

 (6) If the probationer is arrested in the county where placed on probation, set a time certain for the probationer to appear before the sentencing court.

-(7) If the probationer is arrested outside the county where placed on probation, advise that:
+(7) If the probationer is arrested outside the county where placed on probation:

-(a) If the probationer remains in custody, he or she will be transported and arraigned in the sentencing county within a reasonable time not to exceed fourteen (14) days.
+(a) Advise that if the probationer remains in custody, he or she will be transported and arraigned in the sentencing county within a reasonable time not to exceed fourteen (14) days.
 This time period may only be extended upon a showing of good cause.

-(b) If the probationer posts bond, he or she will be given a date to appear before a magistrate for arraignment in the county of sentencing.
+(b) Further advise that if the probationer posts bond, he or she will be given a date to appear before a magistrate for arraignment in the county of sentencing.
 At the arraignment in the sentencing county, counsel will be appointed if requested and appropriate, and the probationer will be given a time to appear before the sentencing court.

 (d) Setting Bail.
 Upon advising the probationer of the above rights, the court may set bail for the probationer.